unbit/uwsgi-docs/PyPy_benchmarks.rst

 Considerations:

-this tests stresses standard function calls, we have about 2.5x improvement with PyPy, while memory usage is pretty similar (considering the 62MB base difference)
+this test stresses standard function calls, we have about 2.5x improvement with PyPy, while memory usage is pretty similar (considering the 62MB base difference)

 There is a syscall "problem" with PyPy, as soon before starting the path checks, it calls a blast of gettimeofday() syscalls.